KompPsy/jupyter-service/README.md

 >>
 >> **__Expected Result Output:__** jupyterlab.service - Jupyter Lab Server will show as Active: active (running).
 >>
-> --**NOTE:** If jupyterlab.service does not show active and running status proceed to next steps.
+> --**NOTE:** If jupyterlab.service does not show active and running status proceed to next steps in Section 2.0.2 - Disable and Stopping Jupyter Service.
 >>
 ### Section 2.0.2 - Disable and Stopping Jupyter Service
 ---------------------------------------